- Fall In Love With Albert Einstein art piece

-The master of abstract art use shapes, colors, forms and gestural marks to achieve its effect of passing the message coded in Albert Einstein oil painting to the audience.
-Either a partial abstraction of a head or a symbolic notation on the restless mind of the seminal eponymous genius, the figure at the center of the contemporary artist Gheorghe Virtosu 's painting is equivocal.
-We need not decide between these two options because they converge in the ebullient energy of the oil painting, which is effected by both brilliant luminosities of crimsons and golds.
+The artist uses shapes, colors, forms, and gestural marks to achieve its effect of passing the message coded in Albert Einstein oil painting to the audience.
+Either a partial abstraction of a head or a symbolic notation on the restless mind of the seminal eponymous genius, the figure at the center of Virtosu 's painting is equivocal.

 The superior warmth of the crimsons of the figure or head foregrounds it literally and figuratively for our attention but not unproblematically as interior tensions occur, introduced by the dark recesses of the figure.
 These tenebrous moments within an integral form could signify both the mystery of the workings of the great man's mind and upsets – within a figure – the traditional art-historical polarity of figure and ground, as the figure both advances to us and recedes from us.

 In the aureate background, we can discern perhaps the fragments of buildings washed over in thick impasto.
 These buildings appear to be clothed in a classical style and could refer to the traditional centuries-old science of Isaac Newton which Einstein would confound with his theories.
-It is therefore fitting that the figure – either a symbolic manifestation of pure animate mind or a partially figural and partially abstract depiction of the head – occurs as an explosive energy that characterizes Einstein's revolutionary role in the evolution of science.
+It is therefore fitting that the figure is either –

 Given Einstein's famous skepticism of religion, we could see the depicted buildings also as the representative of the perceived constraints of institutions, be they ecclesiastical or secular.
 In concert with this attitude is this present oil painting, as we see a paean to intellectual freedom embodied in the figure's pulsing life of fluidity and in the contrast between this and the ossified and crumbling background which pales in the light of the power of the human mind.